 Almost all patients over the age of 40 encounter an aging phenomenon in their eyes called Presbyopia.
 Presbyopia is a loss of accommodation, the process through which the eyes can change focus from far to near.
 Patients in this scenario find themselves requiring glasses to see clearly up close, and this same phenomenon is often encountered after standard cataract surgery.

-The newest addition to our Premium Intraocular Lenses is the Tecnis Symfony Extended Range of Vision IOL.
-The Symfony IOL is the only extended depth of focus lens on the market; delivering outstanding visual acuity over a continuous range of distances while maintaining high image contrast.
+One of our Premium Intraocular Lenses is the Tecnis Symfony Extended Range of Vision IOL.
+The Symfony IOL delivers outstanding visual acuity over a continuous range of distances while maintaining high image contrast.
 Imagine having the freedom to play golf, tennis, work on the computer and see road signs all without dependancy on glasses.
-The Symfony IOL offers up to 2.5 diopters of astigmatism correction allowing more individuals to experience freedom from spectacles.
+The Symfony IOL offers up to 4 diopters of astigmatism correction allowing more individuals to experience freedom from spectacles.
 The Tecnis Symfony Extended Range IOL... it's like music to your eyes.

 To reduce a patient's dependence on reading glasses for activities within arm's length (reading, computer use), Dr. Boland employs two treatment options.
 Monovision is a strategy that offsets the refractive target in each eye so that the eyes complement each other.
 One eye is set to see well far away (television, driving), and the other is set for near (reading a book or computer screen).
 This approach is very effective for patients who had success in the past with monovision using contact lenses.
 For those who have never worn contacts but are still interested in this treatment option, a contact lens trial can be conducted by Dr. Holmes to simulate postoperative vision in each eye to ensure the patient's comfort prior to making permanent changes through surgery.